sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 Firstly [log in](https://system.netsuite.com/pages/customerlogin.jsp) to your NetSuite account.

-### Creating An App
+### Creating An Integration

 1. From the top navigation bar go to **Setup** > **Integration** > **Manage Integrations** > **New**

-2. Enter a name for the app
+2. Enter a name for the integration

 3. "State" should be "Enabled"

-4. From the Authentication section select **OAuth2.0**, enter your Redirect URI and select the scope **REST WEB SERVICES**
+4. From the Authentication section select **Token-Based Authentication**.

-   > Redirect URI should be {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

-5. Make sure that neither **Token-based Authentication** or **User Credentials** are selected

-6. Scroll down and click **Save**
+5. Scroll down and click **Save**

-You will be presented with your Client ID and Client Secret.
-Make a note of these as they will only be shown once.
+Make a note of the Consumer Key and Consumer Secret.

 ### Finding Your Account ID